Hull York Medical School

 This degree will help you develop your academic research skills, including critical analysis and data analysis in addition to experimental design and practical laboratory skills.

 All teaching will be undertaken within the Department of Biology, University of York.
+Hull York Medical School staff from the Experimental Medicine and Biomedicine group contribute significantly to the teaching you will receive within the department.
 On successfully completing the programme, you will graduate with a BSc (Hons).
-All our degrees are awarded by both our parent universities – the University of Hull and the University of York.
+All our degrees at Hull York Medical School are awarded by both our parent universities – the University of Hull and the University of York.

 About the Department of Biology at the University of York